 Also, try to ask questions to know about the work ethics and beliefs of the candidate.
 Therefore, writing questions which involve controversial reaction helps in identifying one’s push level and work capacity.

 9. Experience based questions:

-Always try to ask the candidate about the previous achievements and success that they have achieved in their previous jobs, this shows how competent the candidate is working in a work oriented industry and if he or she is able to do their jobs with precision and efficiently even if subjected to stressful deadlines.
+Always try to ask the candidate about the previous achievements and success that they have achieved in their previous jobs, this shows how competent the candidate is working in a work-oriented industry and if he or she can do their jobs with precision and efficiently even if subjected to stressful deadlines.

 10. Skill based questions:

 It is similar to the matter of discussion, which took place in the earlier topic mentioned above.
 A writing question which can explain the candidate’s skill and talent to understand his job.
 And it also helps the employer to judge the candidate’s ability to handle that job.

 11. Conclusive questions:

 Some of the employers conclude their interview process by allowing the candidate, where they can ask some questions about the company or doubts regarding any questions asked.
-Therefore, providing conclusion delivers end statement for every conversation between people.
+Therefore, providing the conclusion delivers an end statement for every conversation between people.

 Finally, the bottom line is that at the end of the discussion, some of the people who read these interview questions for employees, might have experienced these questions in their real life, but after reading this discussion can definitely understand the reason behind these questions.